(Re)Formation Exhibition Announcement

 8/22/2022

-I am so honored to have work from my project Refugio included in two group exhibitions this fall.
-The first is at the NSC gallery in Seattle, WA and is called, (a) relation of body to water.
-The second show is a faculty exhibition at the Irene Carlson Gallery of Photography on the campus of the University of La Verne.
+I am pleased to share that work from my project Refugio will be included in two group exhibitions this fall.
+The first, (a) relation of body to water, will be presented at the NSC Gallery in Seattle, WA.
+The second is a faculty exhibition at the Irene Carlson Gallery of Photography on the campus of the University of La Verne.

 Long Hot Fun Summer…